bamerman/coffee-docs/basics-of-coffee-brewing.md

-# Science of coffee brewing
+# Basics of coffee brewing

 A cup of coffee is a solution comprised of coffee particles (the solute) and water (the solvent).